oracle-livelabs/oci/terraform-infrastructure/bastion-webserver/bastion-webserver.md

   An Image OCID is how Oracle Identifies a specific image to a specific region.

-  Dependent on where you are provisiong your resources you will identify the correct Image OCID.
+  Dependent on where you are provisioning your resources you will identify the correct Image OCID.

-  For this example we will use the US Pheonix Region.
+  For this example we will use the US Phoenix Region.

 1. Copy and paste the following to the Image OCIDs section of the terraform.tfvars file.